 Work already completed: Construction workers ground down existing medians in order to create space to shift traffic lanes.
 Workers needed the lane closest to the curb for utility location and improvements.
 To avoid reducing driving lanes, the team removed medians to shift traffic and maintain traffic capacity.
 This allowed crews to begin utility work with less impact for drivers.

 Crews completed water main location and storm drainage improvements between Greenwood and Blanton on the northbound side of Dixie Highway and between Heaton and Upper Hunters Trace on the southbound side.
 Once the underground work was completed, crews installed curbs and added, expanded, and/or connected sidewalks.
-By July 2018, construction crews had completed nearly 6,000 linear feet of curb and gutter, and about 3,000 linear feet of sidewalk.
+By summer of 2018, construction crews had completed nearly 6,000 linear feet of curb and gutter, and about 3,000 linear feet of sidewalk.